 Renting luxury fashion goods – just a technology-driven trend?
-One of the most asked question when it comes to renting personal luxury goods, voices a concern we all might have:
+One of the most asked questions when it comes to renting personal luxury goods voices a concern we all might have:

 The rise of fashion rental companies such as ‘Rent the Runway’ prove that renting luxury fashion is a very lucrative business, as the owners can make money by renting out what is in their wardrobes.

-Modern technology allows for the development of innovative platforms which connect users to their renting services and, in this case, allow the owners of luxury fashion garments and accessories to rent them out, for a profit.
+Modern technology allows for the development of innovative platforms which connect users to their renting services and, in this case, allow the owners of luxury fashion garments and accessories to rent them out for a profit.

-As sharing service providers such as Airbnb continue to thrive, according to PricewaterhouseCoopers, the sharing economy is expected to reach $335 billion by 2025, with luxury renting-sharing business taking a big chunk of it.
+As sharing service providers such as Airbnb continue to thrive, according to PricewaterhouseCoopers, the sharing economy is expected to reach $335 billion by 2025, with the luxury renting-sharing business taking a big chunk of it.

 Like it or not, renting is sharing.
-Either you rent a place on Airbnb, a cab for a few minutes, or a bicycle for a few hours, you always rent from a service provider a product that you share with others.
+Whether you rent a place on Airbnb, a cab for a few minutes, or a bicycle for a few hours, you always rent from a service provider a product that you share with others.

 The same applies to luxury goods, and while it is easier to digest the idea of renting a jet, a yacht, or a mansion, renting and sharing personal luxury goods is still hard to comprehend and accept.

-If to baby boomers, sharing personal luxury goods is out of the discussion, when it comes to millennials things couldn’t be more different.
+If, to baby boomers, sharing personal luxury goods is out of the discussion when it comes to millennials, things couldn’t be more different.

-Renting Luxury Fashion – The Role Of Blockchain
+The Role of Blockchain

-With the advent of blockchain technology which allows garment validation and authenticity verification on the blockchain, direct user to user payments for the garments and accessories rented, and reimbursements in case of loss or damages, renting luxury fashion seems a business ready to boom.
+With the advent of blockchain technology which allows garment validation and authenticity verification on the blockchain, direct user-to-user payments for the garments and accessories rented, and reimbursements in case of loss or damages, renting luxury fashion seems a business ready to boom.

-Moreover, thanks to the adoption of blockchain technology, renters of personal luxury goods can now pay luxury owners and brands seeking ‘under contract’ consumers, via micropayments.
+Moreover, thanks to the adoption of blockchain technology, renters of personal luxury goods can now pay luxury owners and brands seeking ‘under contract’ consumers via micropayments.

 Automatic micropayments provide service providers, be that a luxury owner or a brand, with a constant stream of revenue ‘extracted’ according to the services the wearer decides to activate.

-For example, when paired with a Bitcoin cash micropayments system, the service provider and can cut down on the monthly rent the user has to pay for using its luxury fashion goods.
+For example, when paired with a Bitcoin cash micropayment system, the service provider and can cut down on the monthly rent the user has to pay for using its luxury fashion goods.